Busemann functions and uniformization of Gromov hyperbolic spaces: Introduction and main results

-In view of Theorem \Ref{BHK-thm}, it would be interesting and very natural to ask the following questions:

-\begin{ques} Is there an unbounded counterpart for Gromov hyperbolic space just as the Poincar\'{e} half-space model for $\mathbb{H}^n$?
-More precisely, does each Gromov hyperbolic space (quasi-)conformally correspond to certain unbounded uniform metric space? \end{ques}
+This uniformization procedure plays an important role in the analysis of metric spaces \cite{BHK,GS,GPZ,LS,RSZ,ZR,ZR2} and the references therein.
+It allows us to replace Gromov hyperbolic spaces with uniform spaces where the geometry is more easier to understand.
+For example, Zhou and Rasila \cite{ZR} studied Teichm\"{u}ller's displacement problem on Gromov hyperbolic domains by using Theorem \ref{BHK-thm}.
+Recently, Rogovin, et al. \cite{RSZ} obtained new characterizations of the Gehring-Hayman theorem, and used it to determine the critical exponents for the deformed spaces to be uniform spaces in the case of the hyperbolic spaces $\mathbb{H}^n$, the model spaces $\mathbb{M}^{\kappa}_n$ of the sectional curvature $\kappa<0$, and hyperbolic fillings.

-\begin{ques} If the answer to Question \ref{ques-1} is positive, is there a one-to-one correspondence between the quasi-isometry classes of Gromov hyperbolic spaces and the quasisimilarity classes of unbounded uniform spaces? \end{ques}
+As the second motivation, we consider whether there is a one-to-one correspondence between the bilipschitz classes of Gromov hyperbolic spaces and the quasisimilarity classes of unbounded uniform spaces.
+Applying Theorem \ref{z3}, we obtain the following main result:

-The main purpose of this paper is to consider the above two questions.
-Firstly, we deal with Question \ref{ques-1}.
-Contrary to the case of visual metric based at a point in $X$, the boundary at infinity of a Gromov hyperbolic space $X$ equipped with a Hamenst\"adt metric associated to certain Busemann function $b$ is unbounded.
-It is very similar with the Poincar\'{e} half-space model of $\mathbb{H}^n$ (see \cite{BuSc}).
-In view of this point, we observe that it is possible to define a metric density on Gromov hyperbolic space such that the resulting space is unbounded.
-Indeed, we define a new conformal density (see (\ref{b-0})) by virtue of {\it Busemann function} on Gromov hyperbolic space, and show that the resulting space is an unbounded uniform space (see Theorem \ref{z3} below).
-This answers affirmatively to Question \ref{ques-1}.

-Moreover, we provide a positive answer to Question \ref{ques-2} and, as our main result, obtain an unbounded analogue of Theorem \Ref{BHK-thm} as follows.

-\begin{thm} There is a one-to-one correspondence between the quasi-isometry classes of proper geodesic Gromov hyperbolic spaces that are roughly starlike with respect to the points at the boundaries of infinity and the quasisimilarity classes of unbounded locally compact uniform spaces. \end{thm}
+\begin{thm} There is a one-to-one correspondence between the bilipschitz classes of proper geodesic Gromov hyperbolic spaces that are roughly starlike with respect to points on the Gromov boundary and the quasisimilarity classes of unbounded locally compact uniform spaces. \end{thm}

-Roughly speaking, the Busemann function on a Gromov hyperbolic space $X$ is defined to be the distance function from a point $\xi$ at the boundary of infinity $\partial_\infty X$ of $X$.
-This concept is an important tool in many research areas, for the basic properties of this notion see \cite{BrHa,BuSc} and the references therein.
-For example, by way of Busemann functions on any CAT(-1) spaces $X$, Foertsch and Radke \cite{FR11} defined a class of {\it Hamenst\"adt metrics} on the punctured ideal boundary of $X$ and characterized all complete CAT($\kappa$) spaces, $\kappa<0$, with geodesic Hamenst\"adt boundary up to isometry.
-Moreover, Foertsch and Schroeder \cite{FS11} investigated the relationships between Gromov hyperbolic spaces, CAT(-1) spaces and the Ptolemy inequality on the boundary at infinity.